-- 7. For the purposes of this policy, parish boundaries are as shown on the below map and will be applied to the admission arrangements for 2024-25 - 8.
+- 4. 'brother or sister' includes: - (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; - 5.
+For the purposes of this policy, parish boundaries are as shown on a map available from the school and will be applied to the admission arrangements for 2025-26 - 6.
 A child's home address refers to the address where the child usually lives with a parent or carer, and will be the address provided on the application form.
 Where parents have shared responsibility for a child and the child lives part of the week with each parent, the home address will be the address given on the application.

-To see the full policy for St Anne's Catholic Primary School, please visit: https://www.stannes.wirral.sch.uk/admissions
+To see the full policy for St Anne's Catholic Primary School, please visit: St Anne's Catholic Primary School